max-chain set can spawn follow-ups via

 Overview

 A reminder tells ollim-bot to run a prompt at a specific future time.
-When created, you specify a delay in minutes and the scheduler computes the absolute fire time.
+When created, you specify either a delay in minutes or an absolute time, and the scheduler computes when to fire.
 Like routines, reminders can run in the foreground (sending you a DM) or in the background (running silently in a fork).
+Reminders default to background mode.
 Reminders are stored as markdown files in~/.ollim-bot/reminders/.
 The

 scheduler polls this directory every 10 seconds.
 After a reminder fires,